brandonmichaelhunter/GH_300T00/Week1.md

   - 2. Hands-on: Setup/test in VS Code + basic chat/inline
 -	**Sat** (four 30-min): Git basics review → Watch short overview → Generate 5–10 snippets → Quick self-quiz (ask Copilot 10 questions)
 -	Part 1 - https://learn.microsoft.com/en-us/training/paths/copilot/
+  - Responsible AI with GitHub Copilot
+    - Understand and apply the principles of Responsible AI usage.
+      - Responsible AI is an approach to developing, assessing, and deploying artificial intelligent systems in a safe, trustworthy, and ethical way
+      - Six Key Principles of Respnsible AI
+        - Fairness: AI systems should treat all people fairly.
+          - AI should provide consistent recommendations to individuals with similar symptoms, financial situations, or qualifications.
+          - Deploys techniques and detect bias and mitigate unfair impacts such as:
+            - Reviewing training data.
+            - Testing models with balance demographic samples
+            - Using adversarial debaising
+            - Montiering model performance accross user segements.
+            - Implemeting controls to override unfair model scores.
+        - Reliability and safety: AI systems should perform reliably and safely.
+          - To build trust, AI systems must operate reliably, safely, and consistently.
+          -  Safety in AI refers to minimizing unintended harm, including physical, emotional, and financial harm to individuals and societies
+          -  Reliability means that AI systems perform consistently as intended without unwanted variability or errors.
+        - Privacy and security: AI systems should be secure and respect privacy.
+          - Key points include:
+            - Getting user's permission before collecting their data.
+            - Collecting data that is only needed for the AI to work.
+            - Anonymizing personal data, like Pseudonymization replaces personal details with random identites or while aggregation groups data into summaries removing specofic individual details.
+          - Encrypt sensitive data both during transfer and when stored.
+        - Inclusiveness: AI systems should empower everyone and engage people.
+          - Inclusiveness means ensuring that AI systems are fair, accessible, and empower everyone.
+Microsoft's Responsible AI standard recognizes that AI creators (including GitHub) must proactively design AI to include all people, communities, and geographies - especially those areas of society historically underrepresented.

+        - Transparency: AI systems should be understandable.
+          - AI creators should:
+            - Explain how their systems operate clearly through a clear validation framework.
+            - Justify the design choices behind AI systems
+            - Be honest about the capabilities and limitiations of AI systems.
+            - Enable auditability with logging, reporting and auditn capablities.
+        - Accountability: People should be accountable for AI systems.
+          - The Accountability principle states that AI creators should be responsible for how their systems operate.
+          - They need to continuously monitor system performance and mitigate risks.
+    - Identify limitations and mitigate risks associated with AI.
+      - it is essential to implement robust governance frameworks, ensure transparency in AI processes, and incorporate human oversight
+      -
+    - Learn best practices for ensuring AI-generated code aligns with ethical standards and project-specific requirements.
+    - Recognize the importance of transparency and accountability in AI systems in building trust and maintain user confidence.
 -	Part 2- https://learn.microsoft.com/en-us/training/paths/gh-copilot-2/